juliendelplanque/MatplotLibBridge/repository/MatplotLibBridge.package/MLBBridge.class/README.md

-I ensure communication with Python using Atlas and provide a slightly higher level than pure Atlas use.

-See my class side to import modules and invoke Python functions.
+I define methods all bridge should implement in my class side and hold the current bridge used in my #current inst. var.